lagree/train_app/README.md

 This is a simple app to upload, view, and manage train route information.
 It expects you to upload CSV files with four columns in the order of Train Line, Route Name, Run Number, and Operator ID.
 The first column of your CSV must be a header file.
-It uses ruby on rails with an sqlite database.
+It uses ruby on rails with a postgresql database.

 To get a fresh copy use
 git clone https://github.com/lagree/train_app.git